raphCode/master-thesis-muzero/related_work.typ

 #[

-#import "drawings/muzero.typ": rep, dyn, pred
+#import "drawings/muzero.typ": rep, dyn, pred, training

 They notice that the !dnet #dyn should map to same !latrep as the !rnet #rep for the same !g !ss.